Wildlander-mod/Support/Docs/FAQ.md

 ## Can I remove/disable mod X?

 Many mods have a Mod Configuration Menu (MCM) where they can be turned off.
 Also, some mods are considered optional, so they can be disabled or uninstalled in Mod Organizer.
-For a list of optional mods refer to the official mod list page https://www.ultimateskyrim.com/master-modlist.
 If you remove an optional mod that has an esp plugin, you will need to run the Reqtificator and possibly Automatic Variants patcher.
-Refer to the manual installation guide for detailed steps.

 ---